What is the danger of a soporous state? Soporous state: description, causes, duration

 • severe degree of hypertensive crisis;

-• significant hypothermia or, conversely, aggressive exposure to direct sunlight;
+• significant hypothermia or, conversely, aggressive exposure to direct rays of the sun;

 • influence of toxic and poisonous substances;

-• reproduction in the blood of pathological microorganisms.
+• reproduction of pathological microorganisms in the blood.

 Alcohol intoxication is an important provoking factor of the pathological condition.
-Manifestations of violations from the central nervous system depend on the degree of intoxication.
+Manifestations of disorders of the central nervous system depend on the degree of intoxication.

 Symptoms and signs of stupor